zachj1582/redux-2-afternoon/README.md

   lastName: null
 };

-const REQUEST_USER_DATA = 'REQUEST_USER_DATA'
+//CREATE THE BASE ACTION TYPES YOU WILL USE const REQUEST_USER_DATA = 'REQUEST_USER_DATA'

+// THE ACTION CREATOR HERE DEFINES AN ACTION TYPE AND PAYLOAD THAT WILL BE USED BY THE REDUCER FUNCTION
+// TO UPDATE VALUES IN THE REDUX STORE.
+THIS FUNCTION ITSELF WILL BE INVOKED IN A
-export const requestUserData = () => {
+// COMPONENT VIA PROPS ONCE THAT COMPONENT HAS CONNECTED TO IT VIA THE CONNECT METHOD export const requestUserData = () => {
   let data = axios.get('/auth/user-data').then(res => res.data)
   return {